 + Two cycles to wash.
 A quick cycle first on hot with a fast spin to flick off the debris, then a long cycle for the big clean, which you can add in extra towels etc to the second wash.
 A strong washing powder is key.
 I keep the soiled nappies in a pail by the machine, and put a wash on at the end of the day so they dry overnight.

 + Carry a wet bag.
-For putting soiled nappies in when you’re out and about to seal in the smells and moisture, I’ve got a Grovia Wet Zipped Bag which is pretty nice.
+For putting soiled nappies in when you’re out and about to seal in the smells and moisture, I’ve got a Grovia Wet Zipped Bag which is pretty lovely.

 + Cotton wipes.
 I change Samuel on a towel beside the bathroom basin, so that it’s easy to rinse his bum under warm water if he’s soiled his nappy.
 I also keep cotton rags under the sink to use as re-usable wipes and keep a few in the nappy bag for when we’re out and about – I just quickly wet them with my drink bottle (then store them in the wet bag until we get home).

-Apparently a baby uses 6,000 nappies in the first few years, so investing a couple of hundred dollars in reusable nappies saves good money in the long term, when you think of it like that even the expensive nappies really don’t cost the earth.
+Apparently a baby uses around 6,000 nappies in the first few years, so investing a couple of hundred dollars in reusable nappies saves good money in the long term, when you think of it like that even the expensive nappies really don’t cost the earth..